 Pardon the delay in responding to your email.
 Recently, I have been in the process of setting up my own startup so I have been quite busy.

 I very much appreciate your invitation to work for your company.
 However, as I said above, time may not be appropriate for me to accept your invitation.

 Reply to customer’s request for information about your product or service

 Thank you for your inquiry about our new office cleaning service.
-We are currently providing top-rated service in Chicago area.
-In order to provide you an estimation of the cost of our services and more information, I would like to schedule a meeting at your office at any working day.
+We are currently providing top-rated service in the Chicago area.
+In order to provide you an estimation of the cost of our services and more information, I would like to schedule a meeting at your office on any working day.